 Enclose a copy of your current CV.
 It should include schools or universities attended (including dates); degrees conferred or expected honors and awards, extracurricular activities, work experience, clinical rotations (taken and scheduled) and other pertinent information.

 - Three letters of recommendation are required, at least one of which are from a pharmacy employer and two from clinical faculty or rotation preceptors.
-Provide a copy of the residency application recommendation request form to each individual writing a recommendation.

 It is optional for you to attach a photograph to the application.
 The photograph will assist us in recalling you and your interview when all candidates are considered.

 Selected applicants will be invited to interview at Cook Children's Medical Center at a mutually convenient time during late January or February.